On this page ...

 See my policy statement Conjoint Counselling is Incompatible with Domestic and Family Violence for more about the suspension and resumption of conjoint relationship counselling after the use of violence has been identified.

 The Duluth Power and Control Wheel shows the full range of ways in which violence can be used against a woman in order to gain power and control over her.
 The chart can equally be applied to any intimate-partner relationship.
 Domestic and family violence is not limited to heterosexual couples.
 Anyone can become the target of violence within a relationship.

 Relationship counselling can commence only when the cycle of violence has been broken and both partners are safe and ready to undertake the processes of healing and repair.
 (More …)

-This button can be used to find a suitable appointment time and to book a counselling session or free enquiry via telephone, video or chat.
-Sessions are $90/hour.
+Use this button to find a suitable appointment time and to book a counselling session in person, by Zoom video or by telephone.
+It can also be used to book a free enquiry appointment via Zoom or telephone.
 Payment is arranged at the end of each session.
 A number of payment options are available.
-Counselling by email is also available.
-For more information about the different ways counselling can be conducted by distance, see Modes of Counselling.

 Back to HOME.